Organisation

 One objective of the Goodeid Working Group is to unify hobbyists and professionals in the purpose to conserve Goodeids.
 But why is it preferable to complement the number of hobbyists with zoo professionals, veterinarians, scientists or graduates?
 What are the capabilities of a public facility like a zoo, a museum or an aquarium?
 What makes them so important?

 Most of the Goodeid species are endangered in the wild.
 Though hobbyists are often very ingenious and altruistic in their activities to conserve fish – think of the late Ivan Dibble – these activities are mainly restricted to other aquarists.
-Besides the most important thing - breeding them in captivity - there are principally two things hobbyists can do to help to conserve Goodeids.
+Besides the most important thing - breeding them in captivity - there are principally two things that hobbyists can do to help to conserve Goodeids.
 One is to donate money to conservation projects or breeding facilities in Mexico.
 The second is to write articles for specialist magazines or give speeches in hobbyist clubs.
 Both are very good methods to make Goodeids more common among aquarists and possibilities to point to the situation of Goodeids in the wild.
 However, the impact of these activities is restricted to other aquarists.

 By contrast, Zoos and Aquaria have the capability to reach a different group and a higher number of people.
 By displaying Goodeids in the exhibition, by telling the man in the street how difficult it will be for a lot of Goodeid species to survive this decade, public facilities like Zoos and Aquaria have the great chance to give conservation efforts a maximum range.